Hebrew-Immersion Public Charter Schools: Ken or Lo?

 This video documents how, with their use of taxpayer dollars for Hebrew education, the nation's Hebrew-language charter schools are becoming an increasingly popular choice for Jewish parents.

-There is also concern that a Hebrew-immersion charter school would take students away from the many Jewish day schools in the area.
-Some wonder if the separation-of-church-and-state lines are becoming blurred with the addition of a Hebrew-immersion public school.
-However, Shalom advocates have stated repeatedly that Shalom will be "completely secular."
+There is also concern that a Hebrew immersioncharter school would take students away from the many Jewish day schools in the area.
+Some wonder if the separation-of-church-and-state lines are becoming blurred with the addition of a Hebrew immersion public school.
+However, Shalom advocates have repeatedly stated that Shalom will be "completely secular."

 About Hatikvah

-The school is currently boasting a student/teacher ratio of about 17:2.
+The school currently boasts a student/teacher ratio of about 17:2.
 Fundraising supplements to the public money received should be able to maintain those ratios as the school grows.
 The diversity of the student population is another draw to Hatikvah, as parents are finding an alternative to some of the predominantly white schools in the area.

 Moving up to High School

-New Jersey isn't the only state grappling with applications for Hebrew-immersion charter schools.
+New Jersey isn't the only state grappling with applications for Hebrew immersion charter schools.
 Both New York and Florida have opened similar schools in recent years.
-However, concern over taxpayer money, separation of church and state and necessity may continue to plague these schools as they seek to find an identity and voice within the public school system.
+However, concern over taxpayer money, separation of church and state, and necessity may continue to plague these schools as they seek to find an identity and voice within the public school system.

 Questions?
 Contact us on Facebook. @publicschoolreview